jeremiahflaga/jeremiahflaga.github.io-OLD/resume/2018/anti-resume-2018.md

 ## **I know nothing about estimating**

-Today, the only method I have to honestly estimate the time to be spent to finish a project is to do at least two of the most important features of the app, then use the time spent on those two features to estimate the time that will be spent on the whole project.
+Today, perhaps the only method I have in mind to honestly estimate the time to be spent to finish a project is to do at least two of the most important features of the app, then use the time spent on those two features to estimate the time that will be spent on the whole project.

+But even then, my estimates might still be far from accurate.

 ## **I have almost no knowledge about software security**